Xiaohan5349/approw-docs-v1/docs/en/concepts/authentication.md

 <LastUpdated/>

 No matter what type of application you are developing - an internal employee IT system, a customer account system or an API exposed to other developers.
-User authentication is a vital part of it and {{$localeConfig.brandName}} will provide you with a suitable authentication method stand by.
+User authentication is a vital part of it and {{$localeConfig.brandName}} will provide you with appropriate authentication support.

 > Note: Some browsers have begun to disable third-party cookies by default, which will affect some functions of {{$localeConfig.brandName}} in certain scenarios.
 For further details, please see:
 [FAQ：How will the browser's disabling of third-party cookies affect the {{$localeConfig.brandName}} function?](/guides/faqs/block-third-party-cookie-impact.md)